Jaycar-Electronics/GPS-Speedometer/README.md

 Using our Arduino-compatible GPS module and TFT Screen, this project displays basic GPS information such as longitude, latitude, altitude, speed, and distance travelled from point A to B. Information are stored on an SD card which can be exported and viewed via Google Maps.
 Powered from a micro-USB for easy powering off your phone charger while you’re in the car.

+* Due to the limited size of the Arduino, we've separated the code into two code blocks:
+    * `gps_speedo` for the gps speedometer
+    * `gps_recorder` record the gps trip
+* while it *is* possible to fit the two into one sketch, it's a tight fit and not very suitable for beginners.
+You are welcome to try though and see what you can conjure up.
+We've found this way is simple and easy.

 ## Bill of Materials
 | Qty | Product | Description |
 | --- | ---- | --- |